Hamilton, Ontario: History

 In pre-colonial times, the Neutral First Nation used much of the land.
-They were gradually driven out by the Five (later Six) Nations (Iroquois) who were allied with the British against the Huron and their French allies.
-The hamlet of Westover was built in an area that was originally a Seneca Iroquois tribal village, Tinawatawa, which was first visited by the French in September 1699.
+They were gradually driven out by the Five (later Six) Haudenosaunee Nations (Iroquois) who were allied with the British against the Wendat (Huron) and their French allies.
+The hamlet of Westover was built in an area that was originally a Seneca Haudenosaunee tribal village, Tinawatawa, which was first visited by the French in September 1699.

 After the American Revolutionary War, about 10,000 United Empire Loyalists left the United States to settle in Upper Canada, now southern Ontario.
 In 1792, the Crown purchased the land on which Hamilton now stands from the Mississaugas in Treaty 3, also known as the Between the Lakes Purchase.
 The Crown granted the Loyalists lands from this purchase to encourage settlement in the region.
 These new settlers were soon followed by many more Americans, attracted by the availability of inexpensive, arable land.
-At the same time, large numbers of Iroquois who had allied with Britain arrived from the United States and were settled on reserves west of Lake Ontario as compensation for lands they lost in what was now the United States.
+At the same time, large numbers of Haudenosaunee who had allied with Britain arrived from the United States and were settled on reserves west of Lake Ontario as compensation for lands they lost in what was now the United States.
 During the War of 1812, British regulars and local militia defeated invading American troops at the Battle of Stoney Creek, fought in what is now a park in eastern Hamilton.

 The town of Hamilton was conceived by George Hamilton (a son of a Queenston entrepreneur and founder, Robert Hamilton), when he purchased farm holdings of James Durand, the local member of the Legislative Assembly of Upper Canada, shortly after the War of 1812.
 Nathaniel Hughson, a property owner to the north, cooperated with George Hamilton to prepare a proposal for a courthouse and jail on Hamilton's property.
 Hamilton offered the land to the crown for the future site.
 Durand was empowered by Hughson and Hamilton to sell property holdings which later became the site of the town.
 As he had been instructed, Durand circulated the offers at York during a session of the Legislative Assembly, which established a new Gore District, of which the Hamilton townsite was a member.